SravanSoma777/SravansBookStore/SravansBookStore/README.txt

 -- Modified CategoryRepository.cs file with the using statements and methods pointing to ApplicationDbContext -- Modified ICategoryRepository interface with a update void method -- and updated the void method to retreive the first or default category object and pass the id as the generic entity which matches the category id

+1938 2022-11-07

+-- implemented a stored repository and map multiple repositories in a unit of work -- added a new interface in the IRespository folder called ISP_Call.cs that extends IDisposable -- Installed a nuget package called Dapper
+-- and included the methods shown in the the given file -- Added a new class in the repository folder called SP_Call.cs -- added using statements and implemented interface ISP_Call -- Added A DB connection and updated using statements

+2100 2022-11-07

+--Added a new interface to the IRespository folder called IUnitOfWork.cs and Updated it to be public and its code.
+-- Added a new class in Repository Folder called UnitofWork.cs and modified the code -- And implemented the class with the interface
+-- and in startup.cs file in the configureServices method addedthe following lines to make accessible by the project
+        --services.AddScoped<IUnitOfWork, UnitOfWork>();

+-- Built the project, there were no errors everything is fine and running smooth.